gvwilson/thirdbit/src/fiction/in-heck/index.md

 Nobody made you sneak onto the wagon.
 Nobody made you put yourselves in harm's way."

-His voice softened slightly at the look on Gumption's face.
+He softened slightly at the stricken look on Gumption's face.
-"This isn't some story in the newspapers, lad.
+"This isn't some story in the newspapers, kid.
 This is the real world.
-Now put aside your foolishness and get on the damn wagon.
-We still have to get young Miz Roo here to Sandy Bend, and *you* need to figure out what you're going to say to her momma."
+Now put aside your foolishness, get on the damn wagon, and figure out what you're going to say to her mama."

 "There is another option,"
 Dockety buzzed.